 Initially, we will invite you to bring your child for an occupational therapy assessment at our Centre.

 What happens in the sessions?

-The Occupational Therapist will tailor the session to meet the child’s needs.
+Our paediatric occupational therapist will tailor the session to meet the child’s needs.
 She may use games or toys, gradually making the activities more challenging and complex.

 She can use our onsite swing and/or Rebound equipment to help children with their sense of balance and spatial awareness (vestibular sense) or sense of where their body and limbs are in space (proprioception).
 By being safely in a different environment off the ground (gently held in space or bouncing) helps with things like balance and sitting up.

 We encourage parents to come with their child to take part in the sessions.
 This helps them understand their child’s sensory processing needs and learn ways to continue the learning at home.
 Sometimes, however, we request that parents don’t take part.
 We will discuss this with you.

 How can I book my child for sensory integration therapy?